 By design, Bitcoin emphasizes security, something that is very important in financial infrastructure.
 Hence, Bitcoin might be suited for a robust, albeit notably smaller DeFi ecosystem.
 Bitcoin’s most successful DeFi application is so far the Lightning Network.
-The second layer protocol has been developed over the past years and is based on a technology called state channels.
+The applications has been developed over the past years and is based on a technology called state channels.
 The Lightning Network allows for ultrafast and cheap payments and has seen impressive growth in 2019, with already more than 6000 active users and USD 6.2 million locked in the network.
 Other notable Bitcoin dApps are in the are of decentralized exchanges like Bisq or Sparkswap.

 While it may be difficult to determine which protocols and applications will get the most usage long-term, currently the advanced decentralization, programmatic flexibility and the enthusiastic developer base gives Ethereum the lead.
 As a result, Ethereum-based dApps will be the focus of this report.
 DeFi projects now account for a substantial share of Ethereum’s sprawling ecosystem.
 Particularly with respect to Ether (ETH) locked in smart contracts, which is often used as a measure for growth in DeFi sector.
 The amount of ETH locked is collectively worth over USD 680 million (roughly 2.5 million ETH).
 In terms of volume locked, MakerDAO dominates across the major applications, with Synthetix, Compound, InstaDapp, Uniswap and dYdX following behind.
 However, over the past few months, MakerDAO’s dominance started to drop and the other platforms have been collecting volumes.
-Increasingly the DeFi technology stack has become more integrated as dApps combine layer 2 services with each other (e.g. InstaDapp).
+Increasingly the DeFi technology stack has become more interdependent as dApps innovatively integrate each other (e.g. InstaDapp).

 What are now the core benefits of DeFi?